On the asymptotic behaviour of cosmic density-fluctuation power spectra of cold dark matter: Small-scale asymptotics of the Zel'dovich power spectrum

-Equation \eqref{eqn:whole k dependence extracted} is the main result of this paper: it shows the full dependence of the Zel'dovich power spectrum on $k$, for large values $\frac{k}{k_s}$, up to corrections of order $k^{-5}$ (for the Dicus transfer function), which are in principle calculable using the Mellin transform technique.
-Here, as opposed to earlier works \cite{Konradetal2020,ChenPietroni2020}, higher moments of the initial power spectrum needn't be finite.
-It also shows why terms beyond the order $k^{-3}$ are necessary -- the weak increase of logarithms in the numerator almost precisely cancels the weak increase (for realistic $n_s$) of $k^{m(1-n_s)}$ in the denominator.
-The need for high orders can be seen in Fig. \ref{fig:late time z=0}, where we show the series computed up to a maximum value of $m \leq M$, for various $M$, and will be discussed for redshift $z=0$ in more detail in the next section.
+Equation \eqref{eqn:whole k dependence extracted} is the main result of this paper: it shows the full dependence of the Zel'dovich power spectrum on $k$, for large values of $\frac{k}{k_s}$, up to corrections of order $k^{-5}$ (for the Dicus transfer function), which are in principle calculable using the Mellin transform technique.
+Here, as opposed to earlier works \citep{Konradetal2020, ChenPietroni2020}, higher moments of the initial power spectrum need not be finite.
+There, a UV cutoff of the initial power spectrum had to be introduced.
+In its presence, a full asymptotic expansion for $k\rightarrow \infty$ is given by \eqref{eq:6}.
+Without a UV cutoff in the initial power spectrum, the asymptotics of the evolved Zel'dovich power spectrum is instead given by \eqref{eqn:whole k dependence extracted} up to $\mathcal{O}\left(k^{-5}\right)$.
+With a UV cutoff, \eqref{eqn:whole k dependence extracted} reduces to the single non-vanishing term with $m = 0$, expressing the leading-order $k^{-3}$ asymptotics of the Zel'dovich power spectrum.
+We emphasize that terms with $m>0$ are not only negligible, but strictly absent in presence of a UV cutoff since they only appear due to the poles of the Mellin transform of the initial power spectrum.
+Our result \eqref{eqn:whole k dependence extracted} also shows why terms beyond the order $k^{-3}$ are necessary to describe the Zel'dovich power spectrum on cosmologically relevant scales: the weak increase of logarithms in the numerator almost precisely cancels the weak increase of $k^{m(1-n_s)}$ (for realistic $n_s$) in the denominator.
+The relevance of high orders can be seen in Fig. \ref{fig:late time z=0}, which shows the asymptotic series up to a maximum value of $m \leq M$, for various $M$.
+This maximum value $M$ is chosen such that contributions way beyond order $k^{-5}$ are considered, indicating that the missing $\mathcal{O}(k^{5})$-terms in \eqref{eqn:whole k dependence extracted} are less relevant; see also Appendix \ref{appendix: neglect k^-5}.
+We will discuss this in more detail for redshift $z=0$ in the next section.